 How ACE Helps You: Faculty Benefits

 - Evaluation: The University's Faculty Evaluation System (FES) policy was modified to include the incorporation of civic engagement, service-learning, community-based teaching strategies or internships.

-- Teaching Awards: A new University award, The David Payne ACE Scholar Award, has been established to annually recognize an outstanding faculty member engaging in ACE courses.
+- Recognition: A new University award, The David Payne Award for Academic Community Engagement, has been established to annually recognize an outstanding faculty member engaging in ACE courses.
 Only faculty teaching ACE courses are eligible for the $5,000 award.

 - Research/Publishing Opportunities: There are also many avenues through which to publish research relating to the integration of community engagement and curriculum.
 We also have the ACE Researchers initiative held every academic year to encourage and assist ACE faculty in publishing material related to ACE courses.